Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

 \subsubsection{Noise Composition}

-In conditional synthesis scenarios aiming at synthesizing images conditioned on multiple control signals, directly training a denoising network to take all conditional inputs always leads to an unsustainable training cost.
-A widely employed approach to tackle these tasks is predicting the noise $\boldsymbol{\epsilon}_i$ for each conditional component $\mathbf{c}_i$ separately and subsequently composing these noise to acquire a novel proxy noise $\tilde{\boldsymbol{\epsilon}}$ controlled by all the conditional control signals without supervised-learning.
-Composable Diffusion Models \cite{liu2022compositional} present a noise composition approach based on Bayes' formula as follows to perform multi-conditional synthesis:
+In conditional synthesis scenarios that require generating images based on multiple control signals, directly training a denoising network to simultaneously handle all conditional inputs often results in prohibitively high training costs.
+A widely adopted approach for handling multi-conditional synthesis involves independently predicting the noise $\boldsymbol{\epsilon}_i$ for each conditional component $\mathbf{c}_i$, and subsequently composing them into a proxy noise $\tilde{\boldsymbol{\epsilon}}$ that reflects the influence of all control signals.
+Composable Diffusion Models \citep{liu2022compositional} propose a noise composition method based on Bayes' rule to enable multi-conditional image synthesis, formulated as follows::